-2023 Fantasy Football WR Position Preview: Why the best teams draft receiver heavy in the first six rounds
+2023 Fantasy Football WR position preview: Why the best teams draft receiver heavy in the first six rounds

 While there are guys you can tell yourself a story about as breakout options and guys with better-than-advertised target projections in the late rounds, there’s still a great deal of uncertainty lurking.
 Even if you get a few ADP-beaters along the way, it can still be tough to compete with receiver corps loaded with three-plus alpha target earners who can flip a fantasy matchup any given week.

-All the good fantasy rosters coming out of drafts will be the ones that hammered receiver in Rounds one to six.
+All the good fantasy rosters coming out of drafts will be the ones that hammered receiver in Rounds 1 to 6.
 Getting breakout candidates right later on is important but don’t let that siren song convince you to avoid stocking the position with a wealth of safe and high-ceiling combo bets available earlier.
 Nailing the position in the early and mid-rounds is as important as ever.

 Players I’m targeting across draft boards